Nablus olive oil soap | صابون نابلسي

 Ingredients

-A minor ingredient of the Nablus soapmaking process is white clay powder that is put down on the fabric that covers the floors where the soap is poured.
-Virtually all of this clay powder comes off all the bars by the time the soap is packaged.
+Other minor ingredients include white clay powder which is put down onto the paper that covers the floors where the soap is poured.
+Virtually all of this clay powder comes off the bars by the time the soap is packaged.

-Another ingredient, only present on one surface of the bars and in minute quantities, is the red chalk used to snap-line the bars into squares.
-The chalk is made from limestone (calcium carbonate) and its color comes from red iron (iron oxide).
+Another ingredient, only present on one surface of the bars and in minute quantities, is the red chalk (made of iron oxide) used to snap-line the bars into squares.

 Cooking